 - Wildlife Watching

 In addition, there are a lot of attractions nearby that you may wish to visit.

 Deer hunt reservations will be held for 10 days after verbal booking.
 A 50% deposit is required at the time of booking or reservations will be cancelled.
 The balance of payment is due July 1.
 Bookings made later than June 1 will have their balance due on September 1.
 Balances are due within 30 days for any booking made later than September 1 or reservations will be cancelled.

 Mississippi residents may use their state licenses on all properties.
 All others must purchase a Mississippi non-resident license.
 A Hunter Education Certificate card is required from hunters born after Jan.
 1, 1972.
 Purchase your hunting license on the MDWFP website.

 Crossbows are allowed only for persons 65 and over or those with a disability.

 MS Residents – (1) Sportsman’s License or (2) All-Game License and Archery Permit

-Non-Resident – All – Game, Archery Permit and Deer Permit
+Non-Resident – All – Game (7-Day or Season), Archery Permit and Deer Permit